 Epoxy Garage Floors in Denver, Colorado

-Many home and business owners in Denver, Colorado, are familiar with epoxy flooring even though it takes quite a long curing time.
+Many home and business owners in Denver, Colorado, are familiar with epoxy floors even though it takes quite a long curing time.
 Epoxy is popular with garage flooring due to its aesthetic and protective properties, in addition to the fact that it is easy to clean.
-Epoxy has similar characteristics to Polyurea flooring products, although the latter has elastic flexibility that gives it a slight edge due to longer-lasting and smooth surfaces.
+Epoxy floors have similar characteristics to Polyurea flooring products, although the latter has elastic flexibility that gives it a slight edge due to longer-lasting and smooth surfaces.

 What is Epoxy?